How does monetary policy affect income inequality in Japan? Evidence from grouped data: Conclusions

 \section{Conclusions}

-In this paper we examine the relationship between monetary policy and income inequality in Japan.
-For that purpose we propose a new framework that models jointly the volatility of the income distribution and the dynamics of key macroeconomic variables.
-Our model draws on grouped data that is continuously available over a longer period than comparable micro-based data.
+In this paper, we examine the relationship between monetary policy and income inequality in Japan.
+For that purpose, we propose a new framework that models jointly the volatility of the income distribution and the dynamics of key macroeconomic variables.
+Our model draws on relative frequencies of grouped income data which is continuously available over a longer period than comparable micro- / survey based individual income data, which makes it suitable to analyze with time series methods.